To increase total software output by supporting entrepreneurs building technical tools for technical people

 I've been fascinated by technology for as long as I can remember.
 I spent countless hours as a teenager building computers (currently rocking a

-7700K 8700K / 1080 Ti combo), coding up websites (R.I.P.
+7700K 8700K / 980 Ti 1080 Ti combo), coding up websites (R.I.P.
 PHP), and finding ways to game Google search (SEO is not what it used to be though).
-These days I spend just as many hours working with random forests, neural networks and statistical analysis in Python.
+These days I spend just as many hours doing statistical analysis in Python, toying with neural networks (highly recommend Stanford's deep learning-based NLP class CS 224N and computer vision class CS 231N), experimenting with open source software (this site runs Ghost and Next.js, with the backend hosted on DigitalOcean and the front-end on Vercel), and advising startups on product and growth initiatives.

 I love applying rigorous analytical frameworks and mental models to tough problems at the center of technology, business, and life.
-In the last few years I've been exploring application infrastructure, the acceleration of developer productivity (DevOps), and applications of machine learning techniques to real-world business problems.
+In the last few years I've been exploring the acceleration of developer productivity (developer tools and DevOps), application infrastructure, and machine learning in the enterprise.

 Los Angeles => New York => San Francisco